richgit00/meal_planner_rep/replit.md

 ## Deployment Strategy

-The application is configured for deployment on Replit with the following approach:
+The application is configured for deployment on Render with the following approach:

 1. **Development**: Uses Vite dev server with hot module replacement
 2. **Build Process**: